isomerpages/moe-northshorepri/_departments/English.md

 **(ii) Read On Board**
 For Silent Reading, students are required to read an English storybook, every odd week, from the time they arrive at their classrooms to 7.30am.
 He/She can read any book of his/her choice during this time.
 Students can also read a variety of stories from a range of class library books available.
 We hope to cultivate a routine of self-directed and independent reading, as well as inculcate a love for reading.

 A period each week in the English curricula is dedicated to teach library etiquette, skills and expose students to various genres of stories.
-The students can definitely look forward to more exciting materials and activities in the library, adopting the theme ‘To Travel Far, There Is No Better Ship Than A Book’.
+The students can definitely look forward to more exciting materials and activities in the library, adopting the theme **‘To Travel Far, There Is No Better Ship Than A Book’**.

+**(iii) Learning Through Games and Activities**